huytrnq/ExpectationMaximization/README.md

 - `X`: A NumPy array containing the dataset with shape `(N, d)`.
 - `k`: Number of Gaussian components (clusters) corresponding to the number of regions you want to segment the data into.
+- `max_iter`: Maximum number of iterations for the EM algorithm.
+- `type`: Initialization method for the means and covariances.
+Options are `'random'` or `'kmeans'`.
+- `plot_step`: Interval for plotting the segmentation results.
+- `save_path`: Directory to save the results and plots.
+- `show_plot`: Whether to display the segmentation results during training.
+- `stop_criterion`: Stopping criterion for the EM algorithm based on the change in log-likelihood.

 ---